jeremiahflaga/jeremiahflaga.github.io-OLD/good-stuffs.md

 > The important decisions that a Software Architect makes are the ones that allow you to **NOT** make the decisions about the database, and the webserver, and the frameworks.

+The SOLID Principles of Uncle Bob Martin

+> <iframe width="560" height="315" src="https://www.youtube.com/embed/oar-T2KovwE?list=PLC9xJAJbCB0s7BFxKtFDwQZb3IxEUjzT7" frameborder="0" allowfullscreen></iframe>

 ["The Clean Architecture"](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) by Uncle Bob Martin

+> <iframe width="560" height="315" src="https://www.youtube.com/embed/Nsjsiz2A9mg" frameborder="0" allowfullscreen></iframe>

 The "Clean Code" book of Uncle Bob Martin

-The SOLID Principles of Uncle Bob Martin